PrevNextUpHome BREW C++ Class Library & GUI Framework & XML Middleware : SophiaFramework 4.1

 Example

-Generate the 4-characters literal.
+Generate the 4-character literal.

 SFCType val = four_char_code('A', 'b', 'c', 'd');